covidclinical/Phase2.2PASCcondIRPackage/README.md

 ### 2. Run the Analysis

+First double check that your Phase2.2. data is named as "LocalPatientSummary.csv" and "LocalPatientObservations.csv".
+Then run the R code below after you have filled in the 3 variables.
-Please note that the analysis can take up to two days to run.
+Please note that the analysis can take up to three days to run.

 ``` r
 siteid=""     # specify the site ID (capital letters)